devdarsh8/Spring-Boot-REST-API-/README.md

-# Business Management Web Application
+# Spring Boot REST API Project

-This is a **collaborative, learning-based project** that I built while exploring **Spring Boot, Thymeleaf, and MySQL**.
+This repository contains a **Spring Boot REST API application** that I built as part of my **learning and practice journey**.
-The project is **not created fully from scratch** by me — instead, I followed tutorials, studied open-source implementations, and **forked an existing GitHub project**, then modified and customized it to improve my understanding of backend development.
+The project is **not fully developed by me from scratch** — it is a **collaborative, tutorial-based, and forked-learning project** where I studied open-source implementations, followed guides, and made my own improvements to understand how real REST APIs are designed.

-This project helped me learn:
-- How real-world Spring Boot applications are structured
-- How to build CRUD operations using services & repositories
-- Authentication and role-based access
-- Working with Thymeleaf templates
-- Integrating MySQL with Spring Boot
-- Improving code readability and project structure

-I have made several changes, improvements, and configurations on top of the forked code as part of my hands-on practice.

 ---

-## 🚀 Features
-- Customer Management
-- Inventory & Product Management
+## 📘 Project Purpose

+The main purpose of this project is to **learn how to build and work with RESTful APIs using Spring Boot**.
+By working on this codebase, I gained practical knowledge of:

+- Designing REST endpoints
-- Order Handling
+- Handling HTTP methods (GET, POST, PUT, DELETE)
-- User Authentication
-- Admin & Staff Role Management
+- Using Controllers, Services & Repository layers
+- Working with JPA/Hibernate
+- JSON request–response handling
+- Exception handling in REST APIs
-- MySQL Database Integration
+- Database integration with MySQL
-- Thymeleaf-based UI
+- API testing using Postman

+Although this project is based on **tutorials and a forked repository**, I have made **custom changes and improvements** as part of my learning.

 ---

+## 🚀 Features of the REST API

+- Create, Read, Update, Delete (CRUD) operations
+- Layered architecture
+- DTOs (if applicable)
+- Global exception handling
+- Validation on request bodies
+- MySQL database integration
+- Clean JSON responses
+- Tested using Postman

+---

 ## 🛠️ Technologies Used

 - **Java 17**
 - **Spring Boot**
+- **Spring Web**
-- **Spring MVC + JPA**
+- **Spring Data JPA**
-- **Thymeleaf**
+- **Hibernate**
 - **MySQL**
 - **Maven**
+- **Postman** (for API testing)

 ---

-## 📘 Project Purpose

-This repository is mainly for **learning and skill development**.
-It represents how I practice building backend systems and understanding real-time project workflows.

-This project **helped me gain strong understanding** of:
-- Layered architecture (Controller → Service → Repository)
-- Form handling in Thymeleaf
-- Database relationships and schema design
-- Spring Boot project configuration
-- Error handling & validation
+## 🌱 Learning-Based Contribution

+This project is created as part of my **backend development learning**.
+I want to clearly mention:

+- I **forked the original GitHub project** for learning.
-- Login sessions and authentication
+- I followed **online tutorials, documentation, and guides**.
+- I implemented **my own modifications**, such as:
+  - Refactoring code
+  - Renaming classes
+  - Adding validations
+  - Changing REST endpoints
+  - Adding comments
+  - Adjusting database configurations
+  - Fixing minor bugs

+This project helped me understand **real development workflows**, even though it is not an entirely original project.

 ---

-## ⚙️ Setup Instructions
+## 📁 How to Run the Project

-### 1️⃣ Clone / Download the Project
+### 1️⃣ Clone the Repository
 ```bash
 git clone https://github.com/YourUserName/YourRepository.git